ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Restructured presentation of content.

-* Semplified description of the use of EDHOC_Information.
+* Simplified description of the use of EDHOC_Information.

 * Merged the concepts of EDHOC "session_id" and identifier of token series.